Values in Action Inventory of Strengths: Applications

-One of the major goals of positive psychology is to help people “cultivate and sustain the good life” (p.
-640).
-The creation of the VIA-IS provides a practical measure that can be used to evaluate the efficacy of these positive interventions.
-As one example, consider the thousands of people participate in life coaching and character education programs every year (Eccles & Gootman, 2002; in Peterson & Seligman, 2004).
+One of the major goals of positive psychology is to help people "cultivate and sustain the good life".
+The VIA-IS provides a practical measure that can be used to evaluate the efficacy of positive interventions.
+As one example, consider the thousands of people who participate in life coaching and character education programs every year.
 Strengths of character are often the outcome of interest, yet these programs do not employ a rigorous outcome measure in order to gauge efficacy.
-Researchers propose that if these programs used the VIA-IS, then they may discover unanticipated benefits of their interventions and would facilitate objective evaluation of its outcome.
+Researchers propose that if these programs used the VIA-IS, then they may discover unanticipated benefits of their interventions and that this would facilitate objective evaluation of its outcome.

-Peterson & Seligman (2004) suggest that the VIA-IS could be used as a way to help people identify their signature strengths.
+Peterson and Seligman suggest that the VIA-IS could be used as a way to help people identify their signature strengths.
 With this knowledge, people could then begin to capitalize and build upon their signature strengths.
-Positive psychologists argue that the VIA-IS should not be used as a way to identify your ‘lesser strengths’ or weaknesses.
+Positive psychologists argue that the VIA-IS should not be used as a way to identify your 'lesser strengths' or weaknesses.
 Their approach departs from the medical model of traditional psychology, which focuses on fixing deficits.
 In contrast, positive psychologists emphasize that people should focus and build upon what they are doing well.

 Criticism

 Many studies have checked the factor structure of the CSV, on which the VIA-IS is based.

-Using a second order factor analysis, Macdonald & colleagues (2008) found that the 24 strengths did not fit into the 6 higher order virtues model proposed in the CSV.
-None of the clusters of characters strengths that they found resembled the structure of the 6 virtue clusters of strengths.
+Using a second order factor analysis, Macdonald and colleagues found that the 24 strengths did not fit into the six higher-order virtues model proposed in the CSV.
+None of the clusters of characters strengths that they found resembled the structure of the six virtue clusters of strengths.
 The researchers noted that many of the VIA character strengths cross-loaded onto multiple factors.
 Rather, the strengths were best represented by a one and four factor model.
-A one factor model would mean that the strengths are best accounted for by, “one overarching factor,” such as a global trait of character (p.
-797).
-A four factor model more closely resembles the 'Big Five' model of personality.
-The character strengths in the four factor model could be organized into the following four groups: Niceness, Positivity, Intellect and Conscientiousness.
+A one factor model would mean that the strengths are best accounted for by, "one overarching factor," such as a global trait of character.
+A four factor model more closely resembles the "Big Five" model of personality.
+The character strengths in the four factor model could be organized into the following four groups: Niceness, Positivity, Intellect, and Conscientiousness.

-Peterson and Seligman (2004) conducted a factor analysis and found that a five factor model, rather than their 6 hierarchical virtues model, best organized the strengths.
+Peterson and Seligman conducted a factor analysis and found that a five factor model, rather than their six hierarchical virtues model, best organized the strengths.
 Their study, however, did not include five of the character strengths in the results of their analysis.
-The researchers most likely did this because their results were plagued by the problem of strengths cross-loading on to multiple factors, similar to what occurred in Macdonald and colleagues (2008) study.
-Clearly, empirical evidence casts doubt on the link proposed by Peterson & Seligman (2004) between the 24 strengths and associated 6 higher order virtues.
+The researchers most likely did this because their results were plagued by the problem of strengths cross-loading on to multiple factors, similar to what occurred in Macdonald and colleagues' study.
+Clearly, empirical evidence casts doubt on the link proposed by Peterson and Seligman between the 24 strengths and associated six higher-order virtues.